Reports and articles

 This paper argues that we should not see ‘political’ and ‘criminal’ groups as separate categories.
 Instead, we should envision a spectrum of motives and practices across all armed groups, regardless of how they are labelled.

-Crime and Communities: Life under criminal group control
+Crime and communities: life under criminal group control

 This paper argues that we should not see ‘political’ and ‘criminal’ groups as separate categories.
 Instead, we should envision a spectrum of motives and practices across all armed groups, regardless of how they are labelled.